pipiscrew/mysql-records-to-google-chart/README.md

 on the last tab you can see the actual records by database with the help of [wenzhixin](https://github.com/wenzhixin/bootstrap-table)<br><br><br>
 ![alt text](https://github.com/pipiscrew/mysql-records-to-google-chart/blob/master/screenshot5.png "Screenshot5")
 <br><br>
 all are structured and commented.
-Optimation is not done.
+Optimization is not done.

 <br><br>
 The sample made with this table :